 Adhesive strips applied to the bridge of the nose can also help breathing.
 A stiff adhesive strip called a nasal dilator applied across the nostrils helps decrease airflow resistance and helps you breathe more easily through your nose.

-If you have obstructive sleep apnea, your doctor will likely have you wear a face mask appliance at night called continuous positive air pressure therapy (CPAP).
-A CPAP delivers air to your nose and mouth through a mask.
+A CPAP appliance delivers air to your nose and mouth through a mask.
 The pressure of the air keeps your airways from collapsing and becoming blocked.

 Treating mouth breathing in children early can reduce or prevent the negative effect on facial and dental development.
 Children who receive surgery or other intervention to reduce mouth breathing show improvement in energy levels, behavior, academic performance, and growth.

 Untreated mouth breathing can lead to tooth decay and gum disease.
-Poor sleep caused by mouth breathing can also reduce a person’s quality of life and exacerbate stress.
+Poor sleep caused by mouth breathing can also reduce your quality of life and exacerbate stress.

 - using a saline mist during long flights or cruises